 While the patient-safety perspective on health information technology (HIT) is not novel (e.g. Gómez-González et al., 2020; Kostkova, 2015), the types of patient-safety challenges and our capacity to address them are constantly in flux.
-For example, there continues to be rapid progress in the development and uptake of devices compatible with the Internet of Things: “a network of devices all embedded with electronics, software, sensors, and connectivity to enable them to connect, interconnect, and exchange data” (Wickramasinghe and Bodendorf, 2020).
-These networked devices, such as smart continuous glucose monitors (Facchinetti, 2016) and Parkinson’s disease monitoring watches (Bot et al., 2016), pose novel risks (Paxton and Branca, 2020).
-This is because when HITs interact, they form a health information system (HIS) (Onik, Fielt and Gable, 2017).The success or failure of HISs is due to emergent rather than planned change resulting from local improvisation (Heeks, 2006).
+HIT is becoming increasingly networked (Wickramasinghe and Bodendorf, 2020), posing novel safety issues as technologies interact (Paxton and Branca, 2020).
+This is because when HITs interact, they form a health information system (HIS) (Onik, Fielt and Gable, 2017), the success or failure of which is partly due to emergent rather than planned change resulting from local improvisation (Heeks, 2006).
 Such a conception of HISs as complex adaptive systems (Johnson, 2019) is contrary to a normative idea of planned actions and outcomes, instead acknowledging the bounded understanding and control that actors actually have.
-It is for this reason that standards and regulations for medical devices now recognise the need for a systems perspective and consider system configurations and processes for device integration (e.g. IEC, 2006, 2009, 2011; see Chadwick et al., 2012 for discussion).
-Yaqoob et al. (2019) provide a lengthy report on the security and regulatory vulnerabilities associated with networked medical devices, while Benson and Grieve (2016) provide a thorough discussion of the principles of health interoperability.
+It is for this reason that standards and regulations for medical devices now recognise the need for a systems perspective and consider system configurations and processes for device integration

-There is a need for rigorous study of the relationship between HISs and patient safety, i.e. a Safety Informatics.
-Challenges posed by an increasingly-complex HIS include: innovations that are unlikely to be equally affordable and available for all (McAuley, 2014; Robinson et al., 2015; Lupton, 2017; Banerjee, 2019); the transient relevance of algorithms and models (Jenkins et al., 2018); a continued lack of sufficient testing, despite early calls (Leveson, 1986); and societal challenges like an aging population (Pilotto, Boi and Petermans, 2018), and legal and political jurisdiction (Wismar et al., 2011).
+Challenges posed by an increasingly-complex HIS include: innovations that are unlikely to be equally affordable and available for all (McAuley, 2014; Robinson et al., 2015; Lupton, 2017; Banerjee, 2019); the transient relevance of algorithms and models (Jenkins et al., 2018); a continued lack of sufficient testing, despite early calls (Leveson, 1986); implications associated with multiple HISs interacting and societal challenges like an aging population (Pilotto, Boi and Petermans, 2018); and legal and political jurisdiction (Wismar et al., 2011).
 Each of these challenges are associated with known and unknown implications for patient safety, which need to be addressed for responsible provision of healthcare.

-Safety Informatics
+What is needed is rigorous study of the relationship between HISs and patient safety, i.e. a Safety Informatics.

-The International Medical Informatics Association (IMIA) working group on ‘Health Informatics for Patient Safety’ consider their role as “[promoting] patient safety of health information systems and their associated medical devices.
-The focus…is on…how healthcare information systems can improve patient safety, as well as identifying and rectifying safety issues” (IMIA WG7, 2018).
-This scope is exemplified in Singh and Sittig's (2016) Health Information Technology Safety Measurement Framework.
-The framework defines three safety domains embedded in a socio-technical work system: safe HIT, safe use of HIT, and using HIT to improve safety.
-Safety Informatics addresses problems in all of these domains using principles from information science, i.e. the representation, storage, supply, search for and retrieval of relevant information (Stock and Stock, 2013).
+Although there is no official definition of Safety Informatics, the International Medical Informatics Association working group on ‘Health Informatics for Patient Safety’ consider their role as “[promoting] patient safety of health information systems and their associated medical devices [and focusing on] how healthcare information systems can improve patient safety, as well as identifying and rectifying safety issues” (IMIA WG7, 2018).
+This scope is exemplified in Singh and Sittig's (2016) Health Information Technology Safety Measurement Framework ,which defines three safety domains embedded in a socio-technical work system: safe HIT, safe use of HIT, and using HIT to improve safety.
+The aim of Safety Informatics is to address these domains using principles from information science, i.e. the representation, storage, supply, search for and retrieval of relevant information (Stock and Stock, 2013).

 Section 2: Method